 2. Sound governance in the health sector.

 Effective health sector governance is essential for pandemic planning, prevention, and response success.
-Countries require flexible, risk-informed planning and budgeting systems and evidence-based decision-making processes to mobilize local, state, and federal governments.
+Countries must mobilize local, state, and federal governments through flexible, risk-informed planning and budgeting systems and evidence-based decision-making processes.

 They require effective public health organizations and high-quality legislative and regulatory frameworks.